JuliaClimate/doctheme/README.md

-# Documentation theme for the packages of JuliaDynamics
+# Documentation theme for the packages of JuliaClimate

 *(requires at least documenter `v0.24.6`)*